chase-moskal/renraku/readme.md

     }),
   }))
   ```
-- now on the clientside, the `auth` param is required
+- on the clientside, the `auth` param is required
   ```ts
   import type {exampleApi} from "./api.js" import {httpRemote, authorize} from "renraku"